May 2013: Into the Northern Territory Outback

 Kakadu National Park

-Once in Kakadu, I spent my first night camping at a remote wilderness site, where the air buzzed with mosquitoes and warning signs reminded campers to beware of wandering crocodiles at night.
-Needless to say, I didn’t sleep too soundly.
-For the remaining nights, I opted for a more comfortable campsite with better amenities, including a pool and a bar—the perfect place to unwind after long hikes through the humid forests.
+I spent my first night camping at a remote wilderness site.
+The air buzzed with mosquitoes, and warning signs reminded campers to beware of wandering crocodiles after dark.
+Unsurprisingly, I didn’t sleep very soundly.

 Typical rock formation in kakadu